Tayphong043/teamcity-documentation/topics/commit-status-publisher.md

   <img src="dk-CSP-GitHubToken.png" width="708" alt="Acquire access token for GitHub"/>

-* **GitHub App access token** — if this project or any of the parent projects have a valid [GitHub App connection](configuring-connections.md#GitHub), the Commit Status Publisher can use tokens issued through this connection.
-The **Acquire new** button allows you to instantly re-issue the access token.
-This option is available only if the **VCS Root** setting points to the specific VCS root configured via a GitHub App connection.
+* **GitHub App access token** — if this project or any of the parent projects have a valid [GitHub App connection](configuring-connections.md#GitHub), the Commit Status Publisher can refreshable access tokens. <include from="common-templates.md" element-id="rat-single"/>

 * **Use VCS root(s) credentials** — TeamCity will try to extract credentials from the VCS root settings.
 This option is designed for VCS roots that use tokens (either static/personal or refreshable/OAuth) to pass authentication and obtain repositories using HTTP(S) fetch URLs.
 Choose other options if a related VCS root employs anonymous or standard username-password authentication or uses an SSH fetch URL.